CU-ESIIL/wildcard-topic-innovation-summit-2025__19/docs/index.md

 ![Wide banner of the study system](assets/hero.jpg) [Raw photo location: hero.jpg](https://github.com/CU-ESIIL/wildcard-topic-innovation-summit-2025__19/blob/main/docs/assets/hero.jpg)

-**One sentence on impact:** Group 19 is prototyping wildcard concepts that bridge summit themes and surface bold ideas for the 2025 Innovation Summit community.
+**One sentence on impact:** Group 19 at HydroFutures / WaterTipPoint is prototyping solutions that empower communities and markets to proactively manage scarce water resources, turning a global tipping point into an opportunity for sustainable resilience and equitable access.

 **[Project brief (PDF)](assets/Seven%20ways%20to%20measure%20fire%20polygon%20velocity-4.pdfa) · [View shared code](https://github.com/CU-ESIIL/wildcard-topic-innovation-summit-2025__19/blob/main/code/fired_time_hull_panel.ipynb) · [Explore data](https://github.com/CU-ESIIL/wildcard-topic-innovation-summit-2025__19/blob/main/code/prism_quicklook.py)**

-> **About this site:** This is a public, in-progress record of our three-day sprint during the Innovation Summit.
-Edit everything here in your browser: open a file → pencil icon → Commit changes.
+> **About this site:**
+Welcome to HydroFutures / WaterTipPoint, the official project hub for Group 19’s work at the 2025 Innovation Summit.
+This site showcases our prototyping efforts to empower communities and markets in managing scarce water resources.

+Through innovative approaches, research, and collaboration, we aim to turn the global water scarcity tipping point into an opportunity for sustainable resilience, equitable access, and climate-smart solutions.

+Here, you’ll find:

+Project updates and prototypes

+Data and resources for water management

+Collaboration opportunities for co-founders, researchers, and partners

+Join us in shaping the future of water.

 ---